Five LI companies charged in NYC corruption case

 The charges resulted from a lengthy investigation into schemes involving bribery, minority business program fraud, and illegal campaign contributions by construction management companies and high-level executive officers in the industry.

-The district attorney’s office partnered with agencies including the Port Authority of New York and New Jersey, the Metropolitan Transportation Authority, MTA and state and federal inspectors general, officials said.
+The district attorney’s office partnered with agencies including the Port Authority, the Metropolitan Transportation Authority, and state and federal inspectors general, officials said.

-At least one of the firms — D & B Engineers and Architects P.C. of Woodbury — has several current contracts with Nassau County.
-Since April 2015, the county has paid nearly $8.5 million to D & B, which also goes by the company name Dvirka & Bartilucci, according to the Nassau controller’s office.
+At least one of the firms — D&B Engineers and Architects PC of Woodbury — has several current contracts with Nassau County.
+Since April 2015, the county has paid nearly $8.5 million to D&B, which also goes by the company name Dvirka & Bartilucci, according to the Nassau comptroller’s office.

 “I think we’re going to need an inquiry into many of our contracts at this point,” said Legis.
 Delia DeRiggi-Whitton (D-Glen Cove).

-In the main bribery case announced Wednesday, Vance’s office alleged that Iffeayi “Manny” Madu, 56, a former midlevel manager at the New York City Department of Environment Protection, leaked confidential information about millions of dollars in city contracts pertaining to the maintenance of New York City’s water system to companies including D & B and Haider.
+In the main bribery case announced Wednesday, Vance’s office alleged that Iffeayi “Manny” Madu, 56, a former midlevel manager at the New York City Department of Environmental Protection, leaked confidential information about millions of dollars in city contracts pertaining to the maintenance of New York City’s water system to companies including D&B and Haider.

 Madu shared internal agency documents such as schedules for upcoming contracts with the companies and executives, according to the charges.